aws/karpenter-provider-aws/website/content/en/v0.26.1/concepts/deprovisioning.md

 2. For each deprovisionable node, execute a scheduling simulation with the pods on the node to find if any replacement nodes are needed.
 3. Cordon the node(s) to prevent pods from scheduling to it.
 4. Pre-spin any replacement nodes needed as calculated in Step (2), and wait for them to become ready.
-   1. If a replacement node fails to initialize, un-cordon the node(s), and restart from at Step (1).
+   1. If a replacement node fails to initialize, un-cordon the node(s), and restart from Step (1), starting at the first deprovisioning method again.
 5. Delete the node(s) and wait for the termination controller to gracefully shutdown the node(s).
-6. Once the termination controller terminates the node, go back to Step (1), starting at the the first method again.
+6. Once the termination controller terminates the node, go back to Step (1), starting at the the first deprovisioning method again.

 ### Termination Controller
 When a Karpenter node is deleted, the Karpenter finalizer will block deletion and the APIServer will set the `DeletionTimestamp` on the node, allowing Karpenter to gracefully shutdown the node, modeled after [K8s Graceful Node Shutdown](https://kubernetes.io/docs/concepts/architecture/nodes/#graceful-node-shutdown).
 Karpenter's graceful shutdown process will:
 1. Cordon the node to prevent pods from scheduling to it.
 2. Begin evicting the pods on the node with the [K8s Eviction API](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/) to respect PDBs, while ignoring all non-daemonset pods and [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/).
 Wait for the node to be fully drained before proceeding to Step (3).
-   1. While waiting, if the underlying instance of the node no longer exists, remove the finalizer to allow the APIServer to delete the node, completing termination.
+   1. While waiting, if the underlying machine for the node no longer exists, remove the finalizer to allow the APIServer to delete the node, completing termination.
-3. Terminate the instance in the Cloud Provider.
+3. Terminate the machine in the Cloud Provider.
 4. Remove the finalizer from the node to allow the APIServer to delete the node, completing termination.

 ## Methods